deryahazal/deryahazal/README.md

 ---

 > 💬 *"Seeing me isn't just about seeing my face.
-If you truly grasp and feel my ideas and my emotions, that's what truly matters. -Atatürk"*
+If you truly grasp and feel my ideas and my emotions, that's what truly matters." -Atatürk*